DAY 9: THE TRINITY

 Let's break this down:

-• Person is defined as "Whom" you are.
-For example, I am Roger, that is my "person", I am unique in my person, there are no others like me on this earth.
+- Person is defined as "Who" you are.
+For example, I am Roger, that is my "person;" I am unique in my person, there are no others like me on this earth.

 What does Scripture say about God being one?